zeroluck/docs/sources/faq/troubleshooting.md

   - `/opt/tomcat/logs/oxtrust.log`
   - `/opt/tomcat/logs/oxtrust-cache-refresh.log`

 Contents of the snapshot directory (for instances running Cache Refresh), Apache logs (keep in mind that Gluu usually defines it's own Apache log), etc.

-Stop the service, remove/rename `wrapper.log` and restart the application, then check the recreated file `wrapper.log` (if something fails to start, records telling that may appear in this log).
+Stop the service, remove/rename the file `wrapper.log` and restart the application, then check the recreated file `wrapper.log` (if something fails to start, records telling that may appear in this log).